 OLIVAR SANTAMARIA EXTRA VIRGIN OLIVE OIL

-Unique sherry wines aged into exceptional vinegars provide kitchens around the world with a wide range of possibilities to demonstrate exquisite culinary creations involving menus of a traditional kind to the most modern and avant-garde.
+Unique wines aged into exceptional vinegars provide kitchens around the world with a wide range of possibilities to demonstrate exquisite culinary creations involving menus of a traditional kind to the most modern and avant-garde.

 Barrels containing vinegar are always quickly removed from the wine bodega, this is to prevent other barrels of wine also turning to vinegar.
-Any barrels which have contained vinegar cannot usually be used to store wine again due to the risk of acetic fermentation.
-In the past the vinegar was given away to staff and family of the owner or sold at the bodega door.
+Any barrels which have contained vinegar cannot be used to store wine again due to the risk of acetic fermentation.
+In the past the vinegar was given away to staff and family of the owner or sold at the bodega (wine cellar) door.
 Some barrels were stored separately and often forgotten about.
 These vinegars, many 50 years in the making, are now being released and re-discovered.

 The vinegars are aged in criaderas and solera, or as añadas.
-Most commonly, the solera technique used involves an alcoholic fermentation of high quality wine destined to become vinegar.
+Most commonly, the solera technique used involves an acetic fermentation of high quality wine destined to become vinegar.
 In American Oak barrels, the wine is treated with a mother culture from an older batch of vinegar, which barrels rest on top of three or more rows of barrels, slowly facilitating the conversion of alcohol into vinegar.
 During bottling, producers will take vinegar from their most mature barrels on the bottom row without draining them completely.
 That empty space will then be filled with younger vinegar from another barrel, and then that barrel may then be filled with even younger wine, back on top of the several stacked rows.
-This process repeats year after year, so each bottle contains small amounts of very mature vinegar that mixes with newer vintages of wine vinegar.
+This delicate process masterfully repeats year after year, so each bottle contains small amounts of very mature vinegar that mixes with newer vintages of wine vinegar.

-Although this region was recently granted its Designation of Origin status in 2008, vinegars from PDO Montilla-Moriles have already made a name for themselves throughout the world and Khayyan is pleased to be part of the introduction of these unique flavors to America and the rest of the world.
+Although this region was recently granted its Designation of Origin status in 2008, vinegars from PDO Montilla-Moriles have already made a name for themselves throughout the world and Khayyan Specialty Foods is pleased to be part of the introduction of these unique flavors to America and the rest of the world.